AdamJohnSwan/Mono-AI-Tools/README.md

 ## The tools
 - knowledge-base-web-crawler
   - MCP tool that will crawl a url and then upload the result to an OpenWebUI knowledge base
+- tts-server
+  - OpenAI-api-compatible web server for generating speech
+- image-generation-server
+  - OpenAI-api-compatible web server for generating images from a prompt

 ## Running a project